VeeamHub/veeam-vbr-sdk-go/client/docs/NetworkRepositorySettingsModel.md

 NewNetworkRepositorySettingsModelWithDefaults instantiates a new NetworkRepositorySettingsModel object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetEnableTaskLimit

+`func (o *NetworkRepositorySettingsModel) GetEnableTaskLimit() bool`

+GetEnableTaskLimit returns the EnableTaskLimit field if non-nil, zero value otherwise.

+### GetEnableTaskLimitOk

+`func (o *NetworkRepositorySettingsModel) GetEnableTaskLimitOk() (*bool, bool)`

+GetEnableTaskLimitOk returns a tuple with the EnableTaskLimit field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnableTaskLimit

+`func (o *NetworkRepositorySettingsModel) SetEnableTaskLimit(v bool)`

+SetEnableTaskLimit sets EnableTaskLimit field to given value.

+### HasEnableTaskLimit

+`func (o *NetworkRepositorySettingsModel) HasEnableTaskLimit() bool`

+HasEnableTaskLimit returns a boolean if a field has been set.

 ### GetMaxTaskCount